 If you know how to find and edit .htaccess, you can change your site’s permalink structure, set up redirects, increase security for the dashboard, and make many more tweaks.
 You don’t even need to know how to code if you follow instructions carefully.

-In this article, we’ll talk about the .htaccess file and how it works.
+On this page, we’ll talk about the .htaccess file and how it works.
 We’ll show you how to locate, access, and edit the file.
 Finally, we’ll wrap up with some frequently asked questions.

 WordPress is an excellent platform for your website.
 But that doesn’t mean that it’s invincible.
 If you’re working on your site and encounter a sudden glitch, freeze, or crash, it’s easy to enter panic mode.